sakib1486/CMPUT664_Spectre/README.md

 To compile and run a .c/.cpp file of your choice, please place the code inside a preferred directory of your choice under the top directory or you can also adopt to our preference and save your codefile under the [tests/test-progs/](tests/test-progs/) directory.
 Then follow the steps to compile your file with dockcross, below is the necessary commands for a X86 architecture from the top directory.

 `cd Path/to/your/directory`

 `docker run -rm dockcross/linux-x86 > ./dockcross-x86`

 `chmod +x ./dockcross-x86`

 `./dockcross-x86 bash -c '$CC {filename}.c -o {output filename} -static'`

-And then head back to the top directory and run the build command from (#experiments).
+And then head back to the top directory and run the build command from [Experiments].

 ## Report